-Agra Fort is another important monuments of Agra after the Taj Mahal.
-The fort is popular for its medieval Mughal architect, the long history of war and victory, the amazing views from each and every corner of the Fort and interesting and exciting activities to experience with family and friends during a day visit to the Fort.
+Agra Fort is one of the most famous monuments in Agra after the Taj Mahal.
+The fort is popular for its medieval Mughal architecture, the long history of war and victory, the amazing views from each and every corner of the Fort and interesting and exciting activities to experience with family and friends during a day visit to the Fort.

 History of Agra Fort

 Agra Fort has been the capitative property for many Mughal emperors since 1500.
 The intriguing story to believe the history is that Agra fort was a property of Ibrahim Lodhi who built it as his home and his capital was later captured by Babur in the year 1526 after defeating Lodhi in the first battle of Panipat.The fort witness the glorious ceremony of Humayun being crowned as rule after Babur.
 The beauty and prestigious fort had all the bad eyes of invaders.
 Sher Shah Suri was one such invader who sought his possessions to love this for 15 years from 1540 to 1555.
 But Humayun can’t get hi .mind of his palace and recaptured it again in 1556 to lose it again.
 Akbar who shifted his capital to Agra seeing the dispute in central couldn’t find more sage place than Agra Fort in 1557.
 Akbar rebuilt the entire fort using the red sandstone from Rajasthan and continued to stay there till his death.
 Under the reign of his grandson Shahjahan, the fort was upgraded with the much loved white marble for interiors.
 The Agra Fort still holds the same interiors till now.
 The Red Fort was conquered by Maratha after defeating Aurangzeb who imprisoned His own father in the atrocity, which was then handed over to East India Company during their ruling era.
 The fort is now Government property since independence.